 The Applicant proposes the fifty (50) home ownership condominium units in a single structure, of which a minimum of twenty-five percent (25%) will be restricted as affordable units as determined by the Subsidizing Agency.
 The Applicant also proposes approximately 1,658 s.f. of ground-level commercial space.

-During the public hearing, the Applicant was assisted primarily by its principal Matthew Maggiore, Jacquelyn Maggiore and David Mann, of Maggiore Construction, its counsel Paul Feldman, Esq., of Davis Malm, its civil engineer Michael J. Novak, P.E., of Patriot Engineering, LLC, its architect Chris Mulhern, AIA, of Harrison Mulhern Architects, its environmental consultant Richard A. Kirby, of LEC Environmental Consultants, Inc., and its traffic engineer Shaun P. Kelly, of Vanasse & Associates, Inc.
+During the public hearing, the Applicant was assisted primarily by its principal Matthew Maggiore, Jacquelyn Maggiore and Paul Maggiore, of Maggiore Construction, its counsel Paul Feldman, Esq., of Davis Malm, its civil engineer Michael J. Novak, P.E., of Patriot Engineering, LLC, its architect Chris Mulhern, AIA, of Harrison Mulhern Architects, its environmental consultant Richard A. Kirby, of LEC Environmental Consultants, Inc., and its traffic engineer Shaun P. Kelly, of Vanasse & Associates, Inc.

 The Board utilized the services of Sean Reardon, P.E., of Tetra Tech, Inc., and Cliff Boehmer, AIA of Davis Square Architects for design review.
 The Board also utilized the services of Town Counsel Douglas Heim, Esq., Planning Director Claire Ricker, Town Engineer Wayne Chouinard, and other town staff.
 The Board was also represented during the course of the hearing by Paul Haverty, Esq., of Blatman, Bobrowski, Haverty & Silverstein, LLC as its Chapter 40B technical consultant through a grant from the Massachusetts Housing Partnership.